 The Anthropology Pathway is embedded within a dynamic research environment, illustrated by the work of the Institute for Social and Cultural Anthropology, the Institute for Cognitive and Evolutionary Anthropology (hosting the Centre for Anthropology and Mind), the Pitt Rivers Museum, the Institute for Science and Society and the Centre for Migration Policy and Society.

-The +3 route is for research students who have completed an Anthropology Master’s degree with training that meets the ESRC 2015 Training Guidelines.
+The +3 route (DPhil in Anthropology) is for research students who have completed an Anthropology Master’s degree with training that meets the ESRC 2015 Training Guidelines.

 Further information about the School’s postgraduate programmes can be found here.